-109. WFP will address the risk of interruptions in transport and assistance caused by increasing insecurity and cyberattacks by implementing security measures and contingency planning.
+112. WFP will address the risk of interruptions in transport and assistance caused by increasing insecurity and cyberattacks by implementing security measures and contingency planning.
 Access will be secured through negotiations, risk transfer, potential alternative means of transport and, as a last option, military escort.
+Protection and conflict-sensitiveness, social and gender considerations - considering the different needs of men, women, girls and boys - will be systematically integrated across the CSP cycle, ensuring a concerted and harmonized approach in the Sahel region.
 The country office is undertaking a holistic private impact assessment to analyse the full range of potential data protection risks and will take mitigation measures.
 The risk of looting will be addressed through a communication and sensitization strategy and the careful selection of distribution sites.
 To reduce the risk of nutrition beneficiaries not having access to health facilities, WFP will partner with organizations such as UNICEF to promote mobile clinics; enable safe access for women, men, girls and boys; and strengthen existing facilities and community health points.
 Potential inadequate governance will be addressed by a strong commitment to inclusion, diversity, equity and accountability at all levels.
+The risk register will be regularly updated to ensure flexibility, thus allowing WFP to adapt to the evolving context.